otterize/helm-charts/otterize-kubernetes/README.md

 | `global.spire.serverServiceName`       | Name of the kubernetes service that will be created for spire-server. |                 |
 | `global.allowGetAllResources`          | If defined overrides `allowGetAllResources`.                          |                 |

-## Intents-operator parameters
+## Intents operator parameters
-All configurable parameters of intents-operator can be configured under the alias IntentsOperator.
+All configurable parameters of intents-operator can be configured under the alias `intentsOperator`.
-Further information about intents-operator parameters can be found [here](https://github.com/otterize/helm-charts/tree/main/intents-operator).
+Further information about intents-operator parameters can be found [in the Intents Operator's helm chart](https://github.com/otterize/helm-charts/tree/main/intents-operator).

 | Key                                                  | Description                                                    | Default          |
 |------------------------------------------------------|----------------------------------------------------------------|------------------|
 | intentsOperator.autoGenerateTLSUsingSpireIntegration | Use spire-integration to create TLS cert for intents-operator. | `true`           |

-## Spire parameters
+## SPIRE parameters
-All configurable parameters of spire can be configured under the alias spire.
+All configurable parameters of SPIRE can be configured under the alias `spire`.
-Further information about spire parameters can be found [here](https://github.com/otterize/helm-charts/tree/main/spire).
+Further information about `SPIRE` parameters can be found [in SPIRE's helm chart](https://github.com/otterize/helm-charts/tree/main/spire).

-## Spire-integration-operator parameters
+## SPIRE integration operator parameters
-All configurable parameters of spire-integration-operator can be configured under the alias SpireIntegrationOperator.
+All configurable parameters of the SPIRE integration operator can be configured under the alias `spireIntegrationOperator`.
-Further information about spire-integration-operator parameters can be found [here](https://github.com/otterize/helm-charts/tree/main/spire-integration-operator).
+Further information about SPIRE integration operator parameters can be found [in the SPIRE integration operator's chart](https://github.com/otterize/helm-charts/tree/main/spire-integration-operator).